Dateline: Wednesday, November 16th, 2021.

 - When we see you around the Inn, we’ll forego that hug or handshake and instead you’ll receive a hearty, friendly smile.
 Roy will greet you with “Live Long And Prosper” and the appropriate hand sign!

 - We don’t automatically schedule your room for daily housekeeping during your stay.
 If you wish to receive a daily housekeeping of your room, you may indicate so on your breakfast menu you turn in each evening.

 - We’ve rearranged the tables in the dining room to give lots of elbow room.
-Even the the social distancing requirements have been relaxed, we will still have plenty of space to keep you socially distanced if you so choose.
+Even though social distancing requirements have been relaxed, we will still have plenty of space to keep you socially distanced if you so choose.

 - We’ve eliminated self service aspects of our food service.
 Instead, you may request those self-service items when you complete your breakfast menu selection the night prior to your breakfast.